Skchlke/AI-project/README.md

 ⭐Prerequisite:
   - Install python and it's basic libraries like Numpy, Pandas, sys.
   - Also install pygame library

+Contributing:
+Contributions are welcome!
+If you'd like to improve the project, please fork the repository and submit a pull request.